THE SHIPYARD

 drone racks and retained the armored hull its predecessor.
 Political infighting

-in the Kzinti Hegemony kept this design in production, despite its inferiority
+in the Kzinti Hegemony kept this design in

-to the more modern YCS.
+production, despite its inferiority to the more modern YCS.

 ARMORED

-CRUISER: The Kzinti Baron had stubbornly refused to switch
+CRUISER: The Kzinti Baron had stubbornly

-production to the unarmored YCS through out the "Early Years" period
+refused to switch production to the unarmored YCS through

-and this refusal continued with the brief introduction of the more modern
+the brief introduction of the more modern Armored Cruiser in Y127,

-Cruiser built by the other Kzinti nobles the previous year and the new
+incorporating technology featured in the new Strike Cruiser built by the other Kzinti nobles the previous year and the new magazine-fed

-when the Baron was assassinated and the Patriarch installed a more submissive
+was assassinated and the Patriarch installed a more submissive Kzinti noble to the post.
+The production of Armored

 During the short production